City Sponsored Development

 What is the timeline for this project?

-The project is expected to break ground in the first quarter of 2021 and be fully completed by the third quarter of 2022.
+The project is expected to break ground in the first quarter of 2021 and be fully completed by the fourth quarter of 2022.